-Teradata DBA training is an online course beautiful designed to enable installation, system management, user management, storage management, index management and work load management.
+At the end of the training you will be able to perform installation, system management, user management, storage management, index management and work load management in Teradata.

 Instructor-Led Live Online Training

 The Teradata Database is a shared-nothing massively parallel processing (MPP) relational database management system (RDBMS), making it the only commercially available RDBMS designed from the ground up for data warehousing.

 Parallel processing and the automation of many typical DBA functions were created in the DNA of the Teradata Database.
 Because of that architecture, many functions that are manual or enhanced by wizards in other vendors’ systems are managed automatically.
 Consequently, the roles and responsibilities of the DBA are significantly different.
 Fewer tasks are required, making the system much easier to manage.
 Understanding those differences and how to exploit them with the RDBMS is key to driving the success of the organization.

 Parsing Engine(PE), Request and Response Parcel, Access Module Processors (AMPs), Bynet, Data access Handling, TD Config Utilities, Config and Reconfig

 Data dictionary, Parsing Engine, System Views, Database Views, DBC Users View, Indices View, All Temp Tables View, Using DBC AMP Usage, Using DBC Table Size, Logon and Logoff Tracking.

 Access Rights, Roles, Profiles

 Access rights (Auto,implicit,Explicit Rights), Roles and Profiles, Creating Roles and Profiles, DBC.RoleInfo and DBC.ProfileInfo

 Query analysis and Tools